Realestate-Module-Predictions/Real_estate/README.md

 <img width="789" alt="Screenshot 2022-01-27 at 17 53 45" src="https://user-images.githubusercontent.com/87828174/151456685-39c2a7f6-5c7b-498b-a354-609107cf2754.png">

 #### Final Accuracy Scores

+The predictions are scored against the actual values of y.
+These are the following results:

 <img width="180" alt="Screenshot 2022-01-27 at 17 56 29" src="https://user-images.githubusercontent.com/87828174/151456963-a26c6550-c1c5-4fef-8c04-efa084225cb9.png">